M4NU5/Personal_Website/content/blog/tech/linux-gaming-in-2025/index.md

 Now, about my **data drive** it’s a massive NTFS volume full of games, media, junk... you name it.
 NTFS is Windows' baby, and while Linux can talk to it, it’s not exactly a smooth conversation.

 Mounting it in `/etc/fstab` works fine, though.
-If you're trying to run games directly off an NTFS drive (like I was), check out [my other write-up](/blog/tech/fix-steam-issues-on-linux/#mounting-your-ntfs-drive-the-right-way) where I explain exactly how I got that sorted.
+If you're trying to run games directly off an NTFS drive (like I was) you _will_ hit permissions weirdness.
+Check out [my other write-up](/blog/tech/fix-steam-issues-on-linux/#mounting-your-ntfs-drive-the-right-way) where I explain exactly how I got that sorted.

-You _will_ hit permissions weirdness.
-When you do, here's what I did to fix it...
+Anyway without further ado!
 ## The Good

 - The **package manager experience** on Linux is unmatched.
 Yeah, it’s terminal-based, but it’s basic stuff and Windows is clearly trying to copy the vibe with Chocolatey and `wget`.